Design system

 Accessible throughout

 Accessibility wasn’t an afterthought—it was baked into every component from the start.
-We ensured color contrast met WCAG standards, interactive elements were keyboard navigable, and components supported clear focus states.
+I ensured color contrast met WCAG standards, interactive elements were keyboard navigable, and components supported clear focus states.

 Impact and future scope